skirdrag/Blocchy/README.md

 ## 🚀 Getting Started

-If you are busy you cab download the simple setup in the release page.
+If you are busy you can download the simple setup in the release page.

 Or you can do this:↙
 ### Prerequisites